Board members

 BRISBANE, AUSTRALIA

+Grant completed a Bachelor of Engineering and a PhD at the University of Queensland.
 In 2019 he won the CEEC medal and in 2017 he was awarded the Minerals Engineering Young person of the year award.
-He has published 33 refereed publications and 18 non-refereed publications.
-He has presented at 40+ conferences, conducted 450+ hours of industry courses, workshops, and webinars, and 150+ hours of undergraduate lecturing.
+Grant has also published 50+ journal and conference articles and presented at 40+ conferences.

 Philip Bangerter